Dont-laugh/DLSoftRender/README.md

 ## Platform

-The soft renderer is created by Visual Studio 2019, and only support windows platform.
+The project is created by XMake, supports Windows and Mac OS X platform.